From Batteries to Billion-Dollar Breakthroughs: The Inspiring Success Story of BYD

 BYD is also leading the charge in autonomous driving, AI integration, and smart city solutions.
 Collaborations with global tech firms and governments continue to fuel its momentum.

-What’s more, Wang Chuanfu has turned BYD into a training ground for talent, nurturing a generation of engineers, designers, and innovators committed to the green revolution.
+What’s more, Wang Chuanfu has turned BYD into a training ground for talent, nurturing a generation of engineers, designers, and innovators who are committed to driving the BYD success story and the green revolution forward.

 Lessons from BYD’s Journey